nik09877/CS_Vault_Personal_Notes/555_Projects/Reader's Realm/reader's-realm.md

 - In typescript `BookModel` `author?: string;` means this property is optional and can be `null`
 - I had difficulty implementing pagination,search books page in client side because I wanted pagination feature to be a reusable component in my application.
 - In SearchBooksPage while searching with category or Title for the first time always set currentPage to 1 even if currentPage is not 1.
 - How to implement the halfRating star review?
+Look at BookCheckoutPage.tsx
 -
 # Building Homepage